mmomtchev/Forez/README.md

 He is one of the leaders of the First Crusade of Godfrey of Bouillon.
 He is a member of the first house.
 The other three successive crusading knights descend from him on their maternal side through Ide of Forez.
 Ide of Forez is Willelme's sister and Guy I of Forez's grand-mother.

+He marries Vandelmonde of Beaujeu and has two sons.

 Willelme sets on the First Crusade under the leadership of Count Raymond of Toulouse.
-On their way to the Holy Land, the First Crusade crosses the Balkans on foot.
+On their way to the Holy Land, the First Crusade crosses the Balkans on foot [26].
 Most of the next crusaders will travel by sea.
 At this time the Tzardom of Bulgaria is part of the Byzantine Empire.
 He is killed during the siege of Nicaea in 1097 ([25], page 487).

+*!!he must be mentioned by William of Tyre*

-He is succeeded by his sister, which effectively ends the first house of Forez.
+He is briefly succeeded by his two sons who die without children.
+The title is then inherited by his sister, which effectively ends the first house of Forez ([25], page 487).

-### Count Guigues (Guy) III of Forez and Lyon
+### Count Guigues (Guy) III *Branda* of Forez and Lyon

 1152 - 1203

 Count Guy III, nicknamed Guigues from Overseas (*Guigues d'Outremer*) was the last Forez to be count of both Forez and Lyon.
 The county of Lyon was ceded to the church after the Pope intervened to stop his war against his brother, Renaud, the archbishop of Lyon.
 It was agreed that he was to keep both titles until his death.
 After this treaty, he began to style himself Count of Forez and Lyon - *Guido Comes Forensis atque Lugdunensis* - instead of Count of Lyon and Forez as his predecessors - marking the shift of importance.

-#### Nicknamed Brenda
+#### Nicknamed Brenda or Branda

 [23] mentions a nickname Brenda ([23], page 1603).
-The information in [23] seems to be full of errors and mistaken identities between Guy III, Guy IV and Guy V. The line for Guy III has Guy IV's birthyear and Guy III's wife and children.
+The information in [23] seems to be full of errors and mistaken identities between Guy III, Guy IV and Guy V. The line for Guy III has Guy IV's birth year and Guy III's wife and children.
 This source is discounted as inaccurate.
-The nickname Brenda does not appear anywhere else.
+However the nickname Branda also appears in [25], page 493.

+#### First marriage to Asiuraa

+His first marriage ends with a divorce for unknown reasons.
+Eléonor of Forez might be born out of this marriage ([25], page 493).

-#### Marriage to Alix (Alice) of Suilly
+#### Second marriage to Alix (Alice) of Suilly

 Guy III married Alix of Suilly.
 The exact year of this marriage is not clear ([4], page 183).
 This marriage produces a son, Guy, the future Guy IV of Forez, and three daughters - Marquise of Forez, Guigone of Forez and Eléonor of Forez.

-Some sources mention a previous marriage without children, which is absent from all examined primary sources.
+It is not certain of which marriage Eléonor is born.

 #### The Fourth Crusade